how to attach plants to driftwood

 Aquarium owners can also use driftwood to attach plants to prevent them from floating around.
 It can improve the overall appearance of the tank, making it more organized.

-Method 1: Using Fishing Line
+Method 1: Using Fishing Line to Attach Plants

 You only need a pair of scissors besides your driftwood, plants, and the fishing line.